wilsonmar/VisualStudio/AzureCosting.md

-This mark-down text file analyzes the likely cost of using Microsoft's Azure cloud.
+This mark-down text file analyzes the likely cost of using Microsoft's Azure cloud from Visual Studio Code and other performance testing utiliities (such as LoadRunner).

-Here we gather facts based on **actual usage** rather than estimates and conjecture.

-Facts are gathered by conducting performance test runs which imposes sample (but artificial) loads on servers within Azure using both Visual Studio Online and other approaches such as LoadRunner.
+Here we gather facts based on **actual usage** rather than estimates and conjecture, by conducting performance test runs which imposes sample (but artificial) loads on servers within Azure.

 This technical tutorial assumes that the reader is familiar with Azure cloud computing (why DevTest, etc.) as taught in [this free Udemy course](https://www.udemy.com/introduction-to-cloud-computing-and-microsoft-azure/#/).

+Efforts to tune configurations and predict what <a href="#Costing">production usage will cost</a>
+typically require a way to impose an emulated load on the system.

+## <a name="CostingLogic"> Costing Logic</a>

+## <a name="ImposingLoad"> Imposing Load</a>
-There are two basic components of response time:
+The basic components of response time:
   a) time in the server and
-b) time requests and c) responses spend over the network.
+  b) time requests and
+  c) responses spend over the network.

 Public networks can introduce a significant amount of time to response time.
 And that time can vary significantly due to travel distance (propagation delay)